mzubair10/mzubair10/README.md

-- 👋 Hi, I’m Mohamed Zubair
+- 👋 Hi, I’m Zubair
 - 👀 I’m interested in programming, building distributed architecture
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently learning golang, clojure and Python
 - 💞️ I’m looking to collaborate on any interesting projects (irrespective of the technical stack)
-- 📫 How to reach me - twitter handle - mzubair10

 <!---
 mzubair10/mzubair10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.